 9.1 General context

-The National Strategy for Sustainable Development (SNSvS) is a strategy approved in 2017 on the proposal of the Ministry of the Environment and the Protection of the Territory and the Sea (MATTM), renamed Ministry for Ecological Transition in February 2021, to implement the 2030 Agenda and its 17 Sustainable Development Goals.
+The National Strategy for Sustainable Development (SNSvS) is a strategy approved in 2017 on the proposal Ministry of the Environment (at the time) and the protection of the territory and the sea (MATTM) now renamed Ministry of the Environment and Energy Security, to implement the 2030 Agenda and its 17 Sustainable Development Goals.

 As part of the review of the SNSvS - which represents the first step to outline the principles and objectives of the 2030 Agenda for Sustainable Development at a national level - in Italy, a process has been launched which envisages the involvement of a plurality of subjects, based on the cardinal principle of inclusion: businesses, municipalities, regions, citizens and associations (Cf. 5.4).

 The National Conference for Sustainable Development was held on June 21st 2022, the last stage of the three-years-long revision process of the SNSvS.